hpsaturn/crypto-panel/README.md

 ## Firmware install

 You able to install this firmware on only one click, without compiling nothing only using this [Web installer](https://hpsaturn.com/crypto-panel-installer/).
-[Video demo](#demo)
+Also you can follow the next [video guide](#demo) or follow the instruccions on the [Hackaday](https://hackaday.io/project/182527-crypto-panel) project page that using this web installer.

 ## Panel config